Additions to reserve: Policy redesign

 Related legislative framework

-The addition to reserve or reserve creation policy and process is supported jointly between the departments of CIRNAC and ISC.
-The Minister of Crown-Indigenous Relations is responsible for approving additions to reserve and reserve creation pursuant to the Addition of Lands to Reserves and Reserve Creation Act (ALRRCA) and the Framework Agreement on First Nation Land Management and the Framework Agreement on First Nations Land Management Act (FAFNLMA), by way of Ministerial Orders.
-The Minister of ISC is responsible for the administration of reserve lands under the Indian Act, as well as the operational policy and processes for the implementation of additions to reserve and reserve creation pursuant to ALRRCA and FAFNLMA.
+The policy and process is supported jointly between the departments of CIRNAC and ISC.
+The Minister of Crown-Indigenous Relations is responsible to set apart land as reserve pursuant to the Addition of Lands to Reserves and Reserve Creation Act (ALRRCA) by way of Ministerial Orders.
+The Minister of Indigenous Services is responsible for the administration of reserve lands under the Indian Act, as well as the operational aspects of the policy and processes for additions to reserve and reserve creation.

-ALRRCA came into force on August 27, 2019, to facilitate the setting apart of lands as reserves for the use and benefit of First Nations.
-Some of these benefits include an increase in economic development opportunities through increased access to lands and resources, additional procedural tools to create reserve land, and timelier decisions.
+ALRRCA came into force in 2019, to facilitate the setting apart of lands as reserves for the use and benefit of First Nations.

 Through ALRRCA, all First Nations have access to the same procedural tools available through the former Claim Settlements (Alberta and Saskatchewan) Implementation Act of 2002: